sclavijosuero/cypress-ajv-schema-validator/README.md

 ![Test Failed Many Errors](images/error21.png)

-#### Error Details in Console
+#### Detailed Error View in the Console

-In this case, clicking on the summary line for the schema validation error in the Cypress log will also display: the total number of errors, the full list of errors in AJV format, and the user-friendly view of the schema mismatches, making it easy to understand where the errors occurred.
+In this case, clicking on the summary line for the schema validation error in the Cypress log will also display: the total number of errors, the full list of errors as provided by AJV, and the user-friendly view of the schema mismatches, making it easy to understand where the errors occurred.

 ![Error Details in Console](images/error22.png)

-#### More Errors in Console
+#### More Errors in the Console

-When clicking on the "**...and N more errors.**" line in the Cypress log, the browser console will show additional details for the errors grouped under that entry.
+When clicking on the "**...and N more errors.**" line in the Cypress log, the browser console will show additional details for the errors grouped under that entry as provided by Ajv.

 ![More Errors in Console](images/error23.png)